chhotii-alex/prospective-randomizer/README.md

 _TODO: Catch exception so that duplicate is recoverable in command-line mode_

 ### Limitations and future work
-* As mentioned above, the "database" of subjects is not implemented as a real database; it's implementated as a simple text file, which is re-written after every transaction.
-This is okay for small local deployments&mdash;the number of subjects enrolled per unit time is not likely to be fast enough to run into the perfomance limitations of this approach.
+* As mentioned above, the "database" of subjects is not implemented as a real database; it's implemented as a simple text file, which is re-written after every transaction.
+This is okay for small local deployments&mdash;the number of subjects enrolled per unit time is not likely to be fast enough to run into the performance limitations of this approach.
 It does mean that care has to be taken to move the subject.txt file from machine to machine if the server is moved from one host to another.
 Generally this is not an issue with a small local study.
 However, this may make cloud deployment tricky.
 If the application is containerized, the local file system may not persist across re-starts, and re-starts can happen for various reasons (software crashes, load balancing, etc.) Ideally, SubjectDatabase would be implemented as a real database such as MySQL or Postgres.
 * Likewise, relevant configuration of the study protocol such as groups and variables (features) would benefit from being persisted to a real database.
-Currently they are configured via local text files (for the socket/command-line implementation) or submitted at start-up from a web client (for the SpingBoot/API implementation) and then just held in memory.
+Currently they are configured via local text files (for the socket/command-line implementation) or submitted at start-up from a web client (for the Sping Boot/API implementation) and then just held in memory.
 This is fragile in the face of any reboots, thus too fragile for cloud deployment.

 ## Results